Process Technology (A.A.S.)

 The mining mill operations occupational endorsement (OE) prepares you for a career operating mill equipment and systems used in the large-scale mining industry.
 The mill is where the mined ore is crushed and sent through various systems to extract minerals and metals.

-The U.S. Department of Labor has funded a partnership to create the mining mill operations occupational endorsement (OE) at UAF.
 This program was developed with advice from the Alaskan mining industry.
-The program will be offered during the spring semester as an online program, with a 2-week hands-on session (on campus) also required.
+This 15-week program will be offered during the spring semester as an online program, with a 2-week hands-on session (on campus) also required.

 Process industries include oil and gas production, chemical manufacturing, petroleum refining, mining and milling, power generation and utilities, waste and wastewater treatment, and seafood and other food processing.
 As these industries expand and automate, the need for technicians with additional specialization increase.